DavRack/skr/README.md

 #### Key swap

-A Key Swap the function of two keys and has this syntax:
+A key swap remaps two keys to each other.
+It uses the following syntax:

 ```conf
 [Key1] <-> [Key2]
 ```

-A key swap its equivalent to two remaps
+This is equivalent to the following remaps

 ```conf
 [Key1] -> [Key2]